100Shapes/100shapes.com-jekyll/README.md

 ## How do I write posts?

-They are two ways:

-- using a shell
-- copying a file

-If you're ok with the shell, run:

-	rake post title="test post" date="2012-10-20"

-Otherwise, duplicate a post from `_posts/` and edit it.
+Duplicate a post from `_posts/`, Rename it, and edit.

 ## Local Development